pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/instructions_for_providers_of_web_services_and_end.md

 ## ​Instructions for providers of web services and end-user applications {#instructions-for-providers-of-web-services-and-end-user-applications}

-### Packaging and uploading procedures {#packaging-and-uploading-procedures}

-S/w resources can be uploaded by registered users as decided in the OpenMinTeD Policies.

-The recommended way of providing **_web services_ **is through Docker repositories according to the following instructions:

-*   Submit the appropriate URL link or image id.

 ### Technical requirements {#technical-requirements}

 In addition, if you want to be fully compliant with the OpenMinTeD interoperability requirements, please ensure that you adopt the following rules; if you fail to abide to them, it might still be possible to operate your s/w resources via the OpenMinTeD platform, but this cannot be guaranteed and interoperability with other resources will suffer loss.